Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 Comparison Analysis

-“It is easier for a camel to go through a needle’s eye …”; in this verse, it tells us clearly; compare in your mind what it is, the camel goes through the needle’s eye, think of the needle’s eye and the size of the animal itself, what it can be more difficult for the animal to go through it.
-So, the verse tells us clearly that going to the kingdom of heaven is not physically difficult (the flesh will transform), but for the internal soul, “for them, that trust in riches” is harder than the physical of this comparison.
+“It is easier for a camel to go through a needle’s eye …” This verse clearly tells what it can be more difficult for the animal to go through; compare in your mind what it is, the camel going through the needle’s eye, think of the needle’s eye and the size of the animal itself.
+The verse clearly tells us that to go into the kingdom of heaven is not physically difficult; the flesh will transform, but for the internal soul to go into the kingdom of heaven, “for those having riches,” it is harder than the physical of this comparison.

 Mark 10:26, Matthew 19:25, Luke 18:26.
 See Comments Matthew 19:25.